roglew/pappy-proxy/README.md

 > ic responses
 > ic rsp

-Be totally useless:
+Intercept websocket messages:
-> ic
+> ic ws
 ```

+When intercepting websocket messages, the first line will indicate the direction the message is going (either to or from the server) and will be ignored if edited.
+The message will begin on the line afterwards.

-To drop a request, delete everything, save and quit.
+To drop a message, delete everything, save and quit.

 Repeater
 --------